 The URL of the HoriZZon web portal and integrated Team Server administration pages is:

-If you only have a hosted Team Server, the URL is:
+If you only have a hosted Team Server, the URL is the same.

-The exact locations of your HoriZZon web portal and Team Server will be provided by BiZZdesign Support.
+The exact location of your HoriZZon web portal and Team Server will be provided by BiZZdesign Support.